unxversal/unxversal-core/markdown/unxvsynthetics.md

 ## Overview

-UnXversal Synthetics enables permissionless creation and trading of synthetic assets backed by USDC collateral, built on top of DeepBook's order book infrastructure.
+UnXversal Synthetics enables **admin-permissioned listing** of synthetic assets (only the admin can add new synths), but **permissionless trading and DeepBook pool creation** for any listed asset.
 Users can mint synthetic assets by depositing USDC and trade them on DeepBook pools with automatic price feeds from Pyth Network.

+> **Key Policy:** Only assets listed by the admin in the SynthRegistry can be minted/traded.
+Anyone can create DeepBook pools for these assets, but new asset types require admin approval/listing.

 ### Benefits of USDC-Only Collateral